 Retrace one of the most important trading routes throughout ancient history, the Silk Road, on this spectacular luxury rail journey.

 Retrace one of the most important trading routes throughout ancient history, the Silk Road, on this spectacular luxury rail journey.
-Travel aboard two legendary trains, the Golden Eagle Trans-Siberian Express and the Shangri-La Express as you make your way across 5 countries, 6 time zones, and more than 6,800 miles through many areas accessible only by train.
+Travel aboard two legendary trains, the Shangri-La Express and Golden Eagle Trans-Siberian Express as you make your way across 5 countries, 6 time zones, and more than 4,000 miles through many areas accessible only by train.

 - 10 nights onboard the Golden Eagle

 - Hotel accommodations for 2 nights in Beijing

 - Hotel accommodations for 2 nights in Moscow